TamsinHuggins/exercises-git/README.md

 Create a new branch called cities
 Switch to cities using checkout
-Use `git branch` to check you are on the right branch While on the cities branch, create a text file called somecities.txt Add to the text file the names of some cities, save and close the file While still on the cities branch, stage and commit these changes to the repository
+Use `git branch` to check you are on the right branch Create a text file called somecities.txt
+Add to the text file the names of some cities, save and close the file While still on the cities branch, stage and commit these changes to the repository